 Stage 2 Mesothelioma

 Stage 2 mesothelioma is an early cancer stage when cancer cells may not have spread far but are entering nearby lymph nodes.
-Stage 2 prognosis may still be favorable, and many treatments are available to extend life expectancy.
-The 2-year survival rate for patients at this stage is around 38%.
+Stage 2 prognosis may still be favorable, and many treatment options are available to extend life expectancy.
+The 2-year survival rate at this stage is around 38%.

 What Is Stage 2 Mesothelioma?

-Stage 2 mesothelioma is a diagnosis that means cancer has spread outside the original location.
-Tumors involve deep tissue near the original site and may invade nearby lymph nodes, such as hilar lymph nodes.
-These lymph nodes, also known as N1 lymph nodes, are located at the root of the lung.
+Stage 2 pleural mesothelioma means your cancer has spread outside the original location where it first developed.
+Tumors spread in deep tissue near the original site and may invade your nearby lymph nodes, such as hilar lymph nodes.
+These lymph nodes, also known as N1 lymph nodes, are located at the root of your lung.

 In stage 1, cancer cells have not yet reached any lymph nodes.
 Tumors in stage 2 may or may not have grown into the diaphragm or the lung tissue.
 Stage 2 mesothelioma patients who are otherwise healthy may be able to endure an aggressive treatment plan.

-In most cases, mesothelioma cancer symptoms are not present in stage 2.
-When people do notice symptoms, they are typically minor.
-Symptoms may be mistaken as signs of a less severe illness, such as flu, pneumonia or bronchitis.
+In most cases, mesothelioma cancer symptoms aren’t present in stage 2.
+When people do notice symptoms, they’re typically minor.
+Symptoms may be mistaken as signs of a less severe illness such as flu, pneumonia or bronchitis.

 - Abdominal pressure or pain